 One of the most important decisions to make when starting a new business is what type of business you want to start.
 There are four main options: DBA, Partnership, Corporation, and LLC.
 At Flesner Wentzel, we have experience helping you select what is right for you.
-We have provided some information about each option below.
+Our business entity attorneys have provided some information about each option below.

 St. Charles Lawyers Who Set Up Your Business